School of Management Advisory Council Awards

 2017 Award Recipients:

 Professor Chuck Maxey was the recipient of the School of Management Advisory Council Lifetime Achievement Award.
 This award is given for outstanding contributions over an extended period of time.
 Professor Maxey was the founding dean of the School of Management.
 Under his leadership, new programs were started or adopted, international enrollments grew at an unparalleled pace, first courses and then whole programs were moved into the novel delivery format of online teaching.
-He brought a team of researchers from UC Santa Barbara to Cal Lutheran to form the Center for Economic Research and Forecasting, which, to this day, continues to have a huge impact on the regional community; he started the Center for the Study of Economics of Social Issues; he hired new, high-achieving faculty members (and fired a few others).
+He brought a team of researchers from UC Santa Barbara to Cal Lutheran to form the Center for Economic Research and Forecasting, which, to this day, continues to have a huge impact on the regional community; he started the Center for Economics of Social Issues; he hired new, high-achieving faculty members (and fired a few others).
 He not only tolerated the pioneers, but he instilled a sense of entrepreneurship and innovation in those around him.
 He spotted good people, and he helped them grow and succeed.
 And when he felt that he had done everything that he had set out to do as an administrator, he returned to the classroom – where he, again, excelled– propelled by a true interest in student learning and a confident lack of fear despite other faculty members’ tall tales of spoiled millennials and cheeky international students.
 Thousands of students and community members can’t be wrong.
 They hold our award recipient in high esteem and still have a hard time imagining the School of Management without him.